Hong Kong Adventist Hospital – Tsuen Wan

 Hong Kong Adventist Hospital – Tsuen Wan (香港港安醫院–荃灣), previously known as Tsuen Wan Adventist Hospital, is one of two Seventh-day Adventist hospitals in Hong Kong, the other being Hong Kong Adventist Hospital – Stubbs Road.

-It is a private sector hospital, and is located in the New Territories.
-It provides a very wide range of services.
+It is a private sector hospital located in the New Territories.
+It provides a wide range of services.

-Tsuen Wan Adventist Hospital is subject to international healthcare accreditation - for many years it has been surveyed and accredited by the UK's QHA Trent Accreditation, and more recently it has also been assessed by Joint Commission International from the US, although as of 2010 not any more.
+Tsuen Wan Adventist Hospital is subject to international healthcare accreditation - for six years it was surveyed and accredited by the United Kingdom's QHA Trent Accreditation.
+In 2006, it switched accreditors to Joint Commission International (JCI), becoming the first hospital in Hong Kong to receive its accreditation.
+The hospital was reaccredited by JCI in 2020 and 2023.

 History

-In 1960, Dr. Harry Willis Miller was asked by the Seventh-day Adventist Church to establish a hospital in Hong Kong.
-Now Dr. Miller was no stranger to local Chinese.
-In 1925, he established the Shanghai Sanitarium and Hospital in China, a country he first visited in 1903.
+Dr. Harry Willis Miller was proposed that a hospital should be built "to serve the community and advance the philosophy of the Seventh-day Adventist Church" of Tseun Wan in the late 1960s.
+Miller had experience in such projects, having helped to establish the Shanghai Sanitarium and Hospital in China.

-Mr. Tong Ping Yuen, a friend of Dr. Miller and the owner of the South Seas Textile Factory, donated a floor.
-With the help of the Medical and Health Department, a land grant was secured from the Government.
-The Jockey Club provided funds for the ground floor.
-Equipment was funded by the American Government.
+Miller received a Land grant for the hospital from the British colonial government of Hong Kong.
+Mr. Tong Ping Yuen, a friend and owner of the South Seas Textile Factory, donated a floor, and the Jockey Club provided funds for the ground floor.
+The equipment was funded by the government of the United States of America.

-The Hospital was officially opened on 20 May 1964.
-Owing to a shortage of funds, it was five years later, in June 1970, that the hospital building was completed with the generous donation from the American Government.
+The hospital was intended to open May 1964, but had to be delayed due to a lack of funds.
+A donation from the United States government allowed for the completion of the hospital building in June 1970.
+Construction of an additional building for the hospital began in 2011 and finished on 17 November 2015.